 Radiation therapeutic physics (radiotherapy physics or radiation oncology physics) is concerned mostly with linear accelerator (Linac) systems and kilovoltage x-ray treatment units.
 In addition to more advanced modalities such as cyberknife, tomotherapy, brachytherapy and proton therapy.

-Nuclear Medicine is a discipline that uses radiation to gain information about the functioning of the human body’s organs to diagnose disease and to apply appropriate therapy treatments.
-The information generated helps the physicians to make a reasonable and accurate diagnosis of the patient’s disease state.
+Nuclear Medicine is a discipline that uses radiation to gain information about the functioning of the human body’s organs to diagnose diseases and to apply appropriate therapy treatments.
+The information generated helps physicians to make a reasonable and accurate diagnosis of the patient’s disease state.

-The organs of the human body which can easily undergo imaging include the thyroid, bones, heart, liver amongst others.
-Another use of radiation is its ability to treat diseased organs and/or tumours.
-Radiotracers in medicine is widely used throughout the World of healthcare organisations and this extends to mobile facilities.
+The organs of the human body which can easily undergo imaging include the thyroid, bones, heart, liver, etc. Another use of radiation is its ability to treat diseased organs and/or tumours.
+Radiotracers in medicine are widely used throughout the World of healthcare organisations, extending to mobile facilities.
 About 10,000+ hospitals worldwide use radioisotopes in medicine for diagnosis and therapy procedures.
 The most diverse radioisotope used in diagnosis is technetium-99m.
 This radionuclide accounts for over 30 million procedures per annum and accounts for 80% of all nuclear medicine procedures.
 In context, the USA produces some 18 million nuclear medicine procedures per year.
 In Europe, there is about 10 million procedure from a population of 500 million people.
 Marketing suggests that the use of radiopharmaceuticals in diagnosis is growing at a rate of 10% per annum.

-The responsibility of the Health Physicist (Radiation Safety or Radiation Protection Officer) is with the evaluation and control of health hazards associated with the safe handling of radiation sources.
-Therefore, the supervision and monitoring of radionuclides or ionising radiation in the clinical setting is of paramount importance to regulatory requirements.
+The responsibility of the Health Physicist (Radiation Safety or Radiation Protection Officer) is the evaluation and control health hazards associated with the safe handling of radiation sources.
+Therefore, the supervision and monitoring of radionuclides or ionising radiation in the clinical setting are of paramount importance to regulatory requirements.

-The application of more advanced computer systems is to enable processes to analyse complex driven by the generation of computer algorithms for the delineation of anatomical structures for the next generation of PET and SPECT scanners.
-For example, image segmentation plays a central role in various biomedical imaging applications.
+The application of more advanced computer systems enables processes to analyse complex driven by the generation of computer algorithms for delineating anatomical structures for the next generation of PET and SPECT scanners.
+For example, image segmentation is central to various biomedical imaging applications.
 These include quantification of tissue volumes, diagnosis and localization of pathology.